 by KB Meniado

-With my mission of stacking more Filipino books into my to-read list, prowling for chick lit has become one of my regular routines.
-Not that they’re undercover or released in secret or anything like that because, let’s be real, chick lit has infiltrated many a bookstore shelf today, making them hard to miss.
+With my mission of stacking more Filipino books into my to-read list, prowling for romance lit has become one of my regular routines.
+Not that they’re undercover or released in secret or anything like that because, let’s be real, romance has infiltrated many a bookstore shelf today, making them hard to miss.

-(Also, it’s not exactly classified information I like reading romance.)
+(Also, it’s not exactly classified information I love reading this genre.)

 With all my stalking, I’ve found one of my targets: Fall Like Rain by Ana Tejano. *James Bond music plays in the background*